Nirusu/linux-azure-focal/Ubuntu.md

-Name:    linux-azure
+Name:    linux-azure-5.11
 Version: 5.11.0
-Series:  21.04 (hirsute)
+Series:  20.04 (focal)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 21.04 series.
+    This is the source code for the Ubuntu linux kernel for the 20.04 series.
 This source tree is used to produce the flavours: azure.
-    This kernel is configured to support the widest range of desktop, laptop and server configurations.
+    This kernel is configured to optimize Ubuntu on Azure.